 Creating a Logo

 When you first start blogging you may want to get it up quickly and not give a whole lot of thought to these things, and that’s fine.
-But as you’re trying to grow your blog it will be a lot easier if you have a memorable, recognizable brand.
+But as you try to grow your blog, it will be a lot easier if you have a memorable, recognizable brand.

-You don’t need to spend a lot of money on these things.
+You don’t need to spend a lot of money on a logo.
 A professional logo design can be very expensive, but there are cheaper alternatives.
 You can buy a logo template (ballpark $30) at sites like GraphicRiver and Creative Market.
-You can also get a logo designed for very cheap at Fiverr.
+You can also get a logo designed for cheap at Fiverr.

 Themes for Your Blog

 As far as the blog theme is concerned, there are some quality free WordPress themes out there.
 Personally, I like to use premium themes because I can get support from the theme developer if needed.
 Plenty of amazing themes are available for less than $100.
 My favorites are from StudioPress Themes.

 The images on your blog are also important.
 You don’t have to be a photographer or graphic designer (thanks to sites like Pixabay, Unsplash, and Pexels).
 But one of your most important blogging goals should be to keep a consistent visual style.
 This can involve featured images that appear at the top of your posts, as well as images that you use on Pinterest and social networks.

 Even the formatting of your posts should be consistent.
 Develop habits for how you use subheaders to break up the text.
 Also think about how you’ll make important text stand out.
 Some bloggers simply use bold text, while others may use some sort of box or highlighted text.